insomnimus/ps-dotenv/documentation.md

 ## Unregister-DotenvName
 Removes a name from the list of names this module will consider as an env file.
 Equivalent to `$Dotenv.RemoveName()`.

+## Add-DotenvPattern
+Adds a glob pattern to the whitelist.
+This only has an effect with the safe mode enabled.

+## Remove-DotenvPattern
+Removes an entry from the Dotenv whitelist.
+This only has an effect with the safe mode enabled.